List of Darkwing Duck characters: Darkwing Duck

-In the 2017 DuckTales series, Drake Mallard is an upcoming actor set to star in a Darkwing Duck movie who grew up watching the TV show of the same name and views Jim Starling, the original Darkwing (voiced by Cummings, Darkwing's original voice actor), as his hero.
-When Starling goes crazy after finding out the movie was not going to star him, Mallard takes it upon himself to be the hero and save the day.
-After the movie is cancelled, Mallard is encouraged by Launchpad to become Darkwing Duck in real life.
+In the 2017 DuckTales series, Drake Mallard is an upcoming actor set to star in a Darkwing Duck movie who grew up watching the series of the same name and views Jim Starling, the original Darkwing (voiced by Cummings, Darkwing's original voice actor), as his hero.
+When Starling goes crazy after finding out the film was not going to star him, Mallard takes it upon himself to be the hero and save the day.
+After the film is cancelled, Mallard is encouraged by Launchpad to become Darkwing Duck in real life.